UnstableDesign/AdaCAD/docs/learn/tutorials/figured_weaving_tc2.md

 ### Process

 :::tip
-You can make the entire file yourself following the instructions below or simply open our [pre-made figure weaving template](https://adacad.org) and play.
+You can make the entire file yourself following the instructions below or simply open our [pre-made figure weaving template](https://adacad.org) and play. f
 :::